The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “Then what about those who are going to die?” she had a concerned look on her face, which was also reflected on her comrades, “Are you proposing that we leave them to their fates?”

 I didn’t want to hear that.
-No, I’m not offended by that paladin’s words; I could fully understand her issues raised.
+No, I was not offended by that paladin’s words; I could fully understand her issues raised.
 However, I must make them see the point of what we’re doing, “Well I know it’s hard, but this is an emergency, and we have limited people and medicines.
 We’d like to help everyone, but then again, if we focused our energies on a person who’d die regardless of the amount of medical attention, I don’t think we’re being reasonable.
 What if a hundred others end up dead while we’re trying to save one?
 Isn’t that more despicable?”

 The paladin had no answer for that.
 However, she and her companions remained unconvinced.

 “My ladies, I am fully aware of your stand, and I’m also of the same opinion.
-But I would like to reiterate that we must save those who could be saved so that the sacrifice of those who did not make it would never be in vain.”
-I further added, “Isn’t that something your noble hearts would do if you and your loved ones were injured and dying?”
+But I would like to reiterate that we must save those who could be saved so that the sacrifice of those who did not make it would never be in vain,” I further added, “Isn’t that something your noble hearts would do if you and your loved ones were injured and dying?”

 The Marquise of Monfort and her paladins remained skeptical.
 But they had to agree on the points I raised, so that we could move on with helping those poor souls.

 At least, with proper wording, I could fuse their chivalrous beliefs and my suggestions into something we could all agree upon.
 After all, even I never wanted to do this.
 But, when someone implements the ‘triage’ system, one should use their heads over their personal emotions.